adamtow/notecuts/docs/English.md

 ![NoteCuts Flow Diagram](https://adamtow.github.io/notecuts/images/notecuts-flow-diagram.png)

-### Will running Cronios and Notes impact my battery life?
+### Will running Cronios and NoteCuts impact my battery life?
 If the shortcuts that are being run employ battery-draining activities like Get Current Location, battery life will be affected.
 However, if Cronios and NoteCuts are just polling and not running shortcuts, battery drain can be minimal.

 When running while the device is locked, the lack of battery drain is even more pronounced.
 A test shown that over a nearly 8 hour period, only 10% of a locked and sleeping iPad Pro battery was drained, despite Cronios, NoteCuts, and WatchCuts checking for new shortcuts to run every minute.